1. Conservation of mass¶

 The counters i, j, k count over all existing discharges, sink and source terms.
 In 3Di we do not account for density variations, so the density is assumed uniform and constant.
 This simplifies the equation for conservation of mass, to the following equation for conservation of volume:

 It is important to define the domain for which this is true.
 In the finite volume approach, used in 3Di, a volume domain equals a computational cell, i.e. the water level domain.
-For such a domain, as shown in the Figure, all discharges (in blue) sources and sink terms (in yellow) entering and leaving the box are to be defined or computed.
+For such a domain, as shown in the Figure, all discharges (in blue) sources and sink terms (in yellow) entering and leaving the domain are to be defined or computed.
 The discharges are computed based on the momentum equations.
-The Sections 2D Surface Flow, 1D Network, Interflow and Groundwater elaborate about the computation of flow in the specific domains.
+The Section Flow elaborates on the computation of flow in the various domains, such as 2D surface water, ground water, 1D surface and sewerage flow.
 Sources and sink terms are generally terms for water that is added or extracted in a domain.
-Examples of such are Simple Infiltration and Rainfall.
-In 3Di, the conservation of volume is where all flow phenomena are combined.
+The various source and sink options are described in Source and Sink terms.
+Examples of source and sink terms are Simple Infiltration and Rainfall.
+In 3Di, the conservation of volume combines all flow phenomena.
 This is independent whether flow originates from the 1D, 2D surface or subsurface domain.
-So, if the discharges are defined, the system can be solved.
+This allows a fully integrated approach of a water system.